Skip to main content

 Dietary Support for Female Hormone Protocols

 For women on hormonal therapies, such as low-dose testosterone or progesterone, macronutrient adjustments can significantly enhance outcomes.
-Many women experience improvements in and metabolic function with a moderately lower-carbohydrate approach.
+Many women experience improvements in insulin sensitivity and metabolic function with a moderately lower-carbohydrate approach.
 The ketogenic diet, for example, has shown promise in clinical settings for women with Polycystic Ovary Syndrome (PCOS), a condition characterized by insulin resistance and hormonal imbalance.

 Studies have shown that a ketogenic approach can lead to lower insulin levels, reduced testosterone, and more regular ovulation in this population.

 Dietary fat intake is also a key modulator of estrogen metabolism.
 A diet with adequate healthy fats supports the production of sex hormones, while fiber intake influences their elimination.
 A low-fat, high-fiber diet may help the liver process and excrete estrogen more efficiently, which can be beneficial for women experiencing symptoms of estrogen dominance.
-The balance is delicate; the goal is to provide enough fat for without creating an imbalance in estrogen metabolism.
+The balance is delicate; the goal is to provide enough fat for hormone production without creating an imbalance in estrogen metabolism.

 Macronutrient Adjustments for Hormonal Protocols